pagkly/Zed/Investopedia3/Value Added Monthly Index (VAMI) Definition.md

 ## Understanding Value Added Monthly Index (VAMI)

-A value added monthly index charts the [total return](https://www.investopedia.com/terms/t/totalreturn.asp) gained by an investor over a specified period of time.
-It includes capital gains as well as reinvestment of any disbursements, such as dividends and additional interest earned through [compounding](https://www.investopedia.com/terms/c/compounding.asp).
+A value added monthly index charts the [[total return]](https://www.investopedia.com/terms/t/totalreturn.asp) gained by an investor over a specified period of time.
+It includes capital gains as well as reinvestment of any disbursements, such as dividends and additional interest earned through [[compounding]](https://www.investopedia.com/terms/c/compounding.asp).
 Another key aspect of VAMI is that it is calculated using NET monthly returns.
 This means that any applicable fees, such as management, incentive, brokerage fees, have already been deducted and what's left is the real return.

 This is one of the most commonly used metrics to depict a fund's overall performance to investors.
 VAMI's popularity stems from the fact that it is quite descriptive, in that it shows an investor how $1,000 has performed over a given period, and that it is easy to understand.